lupyuen/lupyuen.github.io/src/usb.md

 ### Transmit Done

-When a LoRa Message has been transmitted successfully, we stop the Transmit Timer and call the __Callback Function for Transmit Done__: [radio.c](https://github.com/lupyuen/lora-sx1262/blob/master/src/radio.c#L1339-L1349)
+When the LoRa Module has transmitted a LoRa Message successfully, we stop the Transmit Timer and call the __Callback Function for Transmit Done__: [radio.c](https://github.com/lupyuen/lora-sx1262/blob/master/src/radio.c#L1339-L1349)

 ```c
     //  If a LoRa Message was transmitted successfully...